 There are two types of Will challenges: a challenge to the contents of a Will and a challenge to the validity of the Will.
 If you wish to dispute a Will, it is important to identify the correct type of challenge.

 Challenges to the contents of a Will are known as ‘family provision applications’ or ‘FPAs’.
 An FPA is made when someone is left out of a Will or the gift to them in a Will is not sufficient to meet their needs.

-If someone makes a claim, there are many factors that are relevant for the Court to consider.
+If someone makes a claim, there are many factors that are relevant for the court to consider.
 These include the size of the estate, the financial position of the person making the claim and that person’s relationship with the deceased person.

 Challenging the validity of a Will

-The Court might decide that a Will is invalid for many reasons.
+The court might decide that a Will is invalid for many reasons.

-A Will might be invalid if the person who made it did not have the necessary legal and mental ability to do so.
+A Will might be invalid if the person who made it did not have the necessary legal and mental capacity to do so.
 For example, if a Will is made by a person with advanced dementia.

 A Will might also be invalid if the person who apparently made it did not know or approve of the contents.
 For example, if they were coerced or influenced into making their Will in a certain way or if the Will was forged.

-If a Will is invalid, the Court may decide to set it aside.
+If a Will is invalid, the court may decide to set it aside.